yana282/Crime-Against-Women-in-India/README.md

  continues to be alarmingly high.
 These issues affecting millions of women globally.
-The complexity of this issue's further compounded by underreporting, social stigmas, and the ineffi cency of preventive measures.
+The complexity of this issue's further compounded by underreporting, social stigmas, and the inefficency of preventive measures.